 The Master of Science in Anesthesia program offers rigorous, innovative instruction at our locations in Cleveland OH, Houston TX, Washington D.C., and Austin TX.
-You are able to apply to one, two, three, or all four of our program locations for one application fee.

 Case Western Reserve University Master of Science in Anesthesia has partnered with the Centralized Application Service for Anesthesiologist Assistants, or CASAA, to collect and manage applications.
 CASAA is the online application service for all graduate-level anesthesiologist assistant education programs in the United States.
-Through CASAA, prospective students may use a single web-based application and one set of materials to apply to multiple Master's level anesthesiologist assistant programs in the United States.
+Through CASAA, prospective students may use a single web-based application and one set of materials to apply to multiple master's level anesthesiologist assistant programs in the United States.

 The following outlines the application process.